-1.3 History
+4.0 History

 The property has been prospected and explored by several companies and private individuals since the 1970's.
 Geochemical surveys by Cambior in 2000 and AngloGold Ashanti (U.S.A.)
 Exploration Inc. ("AGA") in 2003 and 2004 outlined a 1.6 x 0.8 km area with anomalous gold in soil.
-Scattered anomalous samples continue along strike for an additional 2 km to the northeast and 1.6 km to the southwest.
+Scattered anomalous samples continue along strike for an additional 5 km to the northeast and 1.6 km to the southwest.
 Eight reverse circulation holes were drilled by AGA in 2003 and a further 4 diamond core holes were drilled in 2004 to evaluate this anomaly.
 Favourable results from these holes revealed wide intervals of gold mineralization (BAF-7: 138.7m @ 1.07 g/t Au; MK-04-03: 55.3m @ 0.51 g/t Au) along with lesser intervals over a broad area.
-Over the past 4 years, exploration by the Company through its wholly owned Alaskan subsidiary, Talon Gold Alaska, Inc., has been aimed at assessing this area of mineralization through drilling diamond core and reverse circulation holes.
+Over the past 5 years, exploration by ITH through its wholly owned Alaskan subsidiary, Talon Gold Alaska, Inc., has evaluated this mineralization utilizing both RC drilling and core drilling.

-More recently, technical studies have been performed to generate metallurgical data for process definition, to generate preliminary open pit designs, and to develop pre-conceptual information on the location and capacities of potential tailings, waste and heap leaching facilities.
-Pre-conceptual project configurations have been generated from these studies which have been used as the basis for the projected operating and capital cost estimation.
-A PA for a large, open pit mining project was generated for the project concepts to guide the Company as it carries out the current Pre-feasibility Study.
+Beginning in 2009, technical studies have been performed to generate metallurgical data for process definition, to generate preliminary surface mine designs, and to develop pre-conceptual information on the location and capacities of potential tailings management, overburden management, water reservoir, and mill process facilities.
+Conceptual project configurations have been generated from these studies which have been used as the basis for projected operating and capital cost estimation.
+A PEA for a large surface mining and mill processing facility was generated to update ITH information being developed for the current Pre-feasibility Study.